Generalized Thermodynamics of Phase Equilibria in Scalar Active Matter

-Fig.~\ref{fig:vrho} shows the phase {diagrams} predicted by our generalized thermodynamics and by QSAP simulations.
-Since our derivation of Eq.~\eqref{eq:dynamics-general} relies on a mean-field approximation, we choose a $v(\rho)$ such that MIPS occurs only at large densities~\cite{supp}.
-As expected, the hydrodynamic equation works best fairly close to the critical point which at these densities remains mean-field like (modulo a small and numerically unresolved Ginzburg interval).
-This is where interfaces are smoothest and the gradient expansion Eq.~\eqref{eq:expansion-v} most accurate; the asymmetry $\eps$ also has to be small compared to the interface width~\cite{supp}.
-These quantitative limitations of square gradient theory remind us that {\em nonlocal terms directly influence the phase diagram} (cf.~\cite{Fielding:2003:EPJE}) -- quite unlike the equilibrium case.
-Nonetheless, the agreement between predicted and measured binodals is {excellent}, in contrast to the common tangent construction on $f(\rho)$.
-It is remarkable that for QSAPs we can quantitatively predict the phase diagram of a microscopic model without any fitting parameter, something rare even for equilibrium models.
+Fig.~\ref{fig:vrho} shows the phase diagrams predicted by our generalized thermodynamics and by QSAP simulations.
+As expected, the hydrodynamic description works best fairly close to the critical point (but outside a numerically unresolved Ginzburg interval where fluctuations cannot be neglected).
+This is where interfaces are smoothest and the gradient expansion Eq.~\eqref{eq:expansion-v} most accurate.
+To determine precisely the binodals, we choose a $v(\rho)$ (given in the caption of Fig.~\ref{fig:vrho}) such that MIPS occurs only at large densities, leading to well-separated coexisting densities.
+Under these conditions, our mean-field approximation works very well: the agreement between predicted and measured binodals is excellent.
+In contrast, a common tangent construction on $f(\rho)$ defined by $f'(\rho)=g_0(\rho)$ as proposed before~\cite{Tailleur:2008:PRL,Cates:2013:EPL} gives a poorer estimate since it correctly captures the equality of $g_0$ in both phases but not that of $h_0$.
+This reminds us that {\em gradient terms directly influence the coexisting densities} through Eq.~\eqref{eqR} -- quite unlike the equilibrium case.
+As an aside, it is remarkable that for QSAPs we can quantitatively predict the phase diagram of a microscopic model without any fitting parameter, something rare even for equilibrium models.

-Beyond the quantitative prediction of the phase diagrams, our approach {provides} insight into the universality of the MIPS seen for QSAPs.
-For instance, the phase diagram does not depend on the details of the kernel $K$, which enters Eq.~\eqref{eq:paramMF} only through $\ell^2$ which then cancels in the nonlinear transform $R(\rho)$.
+Beyond the quantitative prediction of the phase diagram, our approach {provides} insight into the universality of the MIPS seen for QSAPs.
+For instance, the phase diagram does not depend on the kernel $K$, which enters Eq.~\eqref{eq:paramMF} only through the constant $\ell^2$ which then cancels from Eq.~(\ref{eqR}) defining the nonlinear transform $R(\rho)$.
 Likewise, Fig.~\ref{fig:vrho} includes lattice simulations of QSAPs in $1d$ where full phase separation is replaced by alternating domains (whose densities obey the predicted binodal values), and confirms the equivalence of continuous (ABP) and discrete (RTP) angular relaxation dynamics for QSAPs \cite{Cates:2013:EPL,Solon:2015:EPJST}.
-However, our results also expose sensitivity to other microscopic parameters such as the fore-aft asymmetry $\eps$ which enters $g_0$ and hence directly {affects} the binodals~\cite{supp}.
-This could explain the different collective behaviors seen in {swarms} of robots that adapt their speeds to the density sampled in either the forward or the backward direction~\cite{Mite:PRX:2016}.

 {\it PFAPs.} We now consider self-propelled particles, of diameter $\sigma$, in $2d$, interacting via a short-range repulsive pair potential $V$ (see~\cite{supp} for details):